vintige/turtlecoin/README.md

 ##### Building

-- `git clone -b master https://github.com/turtlecoin/turtlecoin`
+- `git clone -b master https://github.com/z3ro-cool/xaria`
-- `cd turtlecoin`
+- `cd xaria`
 - `mkdir build && cd $_`
 - `cmake ..` or `cmake -DBOOST_ROOT=<path_to_boost_install> ..` when building
   from a specific boost install.
 If you used brew to install boost, your path is most likely `/usr/local/include/boost.`